tzahifurmanski/team-management-bot/README.md

 ## Ideas:

 ### Fun stuff
-* Give it a personality (A name, a picture, character description)
-* Post a funny quotes / gifs when someone uses a predefined keyword/emoji (SSO/team member)

 * 'Surprise me'
 * Show X a gif that is funny / sad
 * In team channels, we can put a funny picture of the team (should be sustainable)